 (CNN)Here's a look at the life of Michael Skakel, the nephew of Ethel Kennedy, the widow of Robert F. Kennedy.
 He was convicted in 2002 of the 1975 murder of his neighbor, Martha Moxley.
 In October 2013, Skakel was awarded a new trial and freed on bond.

 Birth name: Michael Skakel

 Mother: Anne Skakel

 Children: George, 1999

 Both Skakel and victim Martha Moxley were 15 years old at the time, and lived near each other in Greenwich, Connecticut.

 His older brother, Tommy, and their live-in tutor, Kenneth Littleton, were also suspects.

 Prosecutors claimed Skakel killed Moxley in a jealous rage.

-Dominick Dunne's 1993 bestselling novel "A Season in Purgatory" is based on the case.
+Dominick Dunne's bestselling 1993 novel "A Season in Purgatory" is based on the case.

-Timeline: October 30, 1975 - Martha Moxley fails to return home after her evening out concludes with a stop at the Skakel home to visit Tommy and Michael Skakel, Kennedy nephews by marriage.
+October 30, 1975 - Martha Moxley fails to return home after her evening out concludes with a stop at the Skakel home to visit Tommy and Michael Skakel, Kennedy nephews by marriage.